mwwhited-notes/shared/SuggestedGuidelines.md

 Using composition makes for more reuseable and more testable code.

+Another common example would be to use a [Strategy](./DesignPatterns/BehavioralPatterns.md#strategy) over a [Template Method](./DesignPatterns/BehavioralPatterns.md#template-method)

 ### Inheritance

 Is it not possible to create instances of abstract classes making testing just the abstract functionality difficult.
 On top of that you are not able to mock out the dependent functionality meaning every test over `ExecuteOperation` must also test `OnImportantFunction`